google/applied-machine-learning-intensive/v2/05_clustering/01_k_means/slides.md

 <!--

-There are many hyperparameters that we can set when using scikit-learn's KMeans function.
+There are many hyperparameters that we can set when using scikit-learn's k-means function.
 But n_clusters is the most important, as it denotes the number of clusters (i.e. centroids) we want.

 You can see more details in scikit-learn's documentation.